canonical/open-documentation-academy/ubuntu-desktop/explanation/audio-on-ubuntu.md

 ### Pipewire

-Pipewire, a unified sound server, was introduced in 2018 as the default sound server on Ubuntu Desktop 22.10 to solve the issues associated with using either PulseAudio or JACK.
+Pipewire, which provides a unified sound server, was introduced in 2018 as the default sound server on Ubuntu Desktop 22.10 to solve the issues associated with using either PulseAudio or JACK.
 It is a drop-in replacement for PulseAudio but offers the same low latency and routing provided by JACK.

 It also has built-in compatibility layers for apps expecting PulseAudio (`pipewire-pulse`) and JACK (`pipewire-jack`), ensuring they work with minimal configuration.